 I’ve always loved the way the High Priest bore the names of the children of Israel on his two shoulders (Exodus 28:12) and how he bore their names over his heart (Exodus 28:29).
 What a perfect picture of Jesus who carries us on His shoulders with such love – who has us in His heart!

 How I need to be so careful not to forget the practicality of my faith!
-James also reveals the fact that we show our faith, by our works (James 2:18).
+James also mentions the fact that we prove our faith, by our works (James 2:18).

 Once again, Jesus predicts His horrible death, but due to the preconceived ideas of the disciples, they can’t hear Him.
-Jesus informs them that all this was only two days away, that it would be during the Passover, but it’s as if they don’t have a clue.
+Jesus informs them that all this was only two days away, that it would be during the Passover, but it’s as if they’re deaf.
 Meanwhile the religious leaders were having their conversations behind closed doors on their plans to kill Jesus, they didn’t want to do it during the feast, but it was all part of God’s plan and He would have His way, Jesus was about to be our Passover Lamb.

-Mary of Bethany is so beautiful, so different than the disciples; she seems to be the only one in their circle who was in tune with God, who understood Jesus’ words, and she therefore anoints Him with a flask of very costly oil (it was worth $40,000 in today’s economy).
-It was an obedient and perfect sacrifice of the heart…it’s no wonder that the house was filled with the fragrance of her worship.
+Mary of Bethany is so beautiful, so different than the disciples; she seems to be the only one in their circle who was in tune with God, who understood Jesus’ words, and she therefore anoints Him with a flask of very costly oil (it was worth somewhere around $40,000 in today’s 2021 economy).
+It was an obedient and perfect sacrifice of the heart.
+When the worship is pure, the house will be filled with such fragrance.
 Of course, we know the enemy hates it when we do such things, and Judas was indignant – he was the one who led the charge against Mary (John 12:4) and the disciples followed his lead, but Jesus defended her.
 I’ve always loved what Mary of Bethany did for our Lord and aspire to learn from her example.
 As Warren Wiersbe said, “Other women came to anoint Him after His burial, but Mary did it when He could be encouraged by her love.”

-David was seemingly on his death bed.
-He was in big trouble, his eyes were filled with grief, his strength was failing, his bones were wasting away.
+David was in big trouble.
+His eyes were filled with grief, his strength was failing, his bones were wasting away.

 To make matters worse, David had been forgotten, not just by his enemies, but also by his neighbors and acquaintances.
 Those who did remember him, only slandered him and took counsel together against him.